clokep/relapse/docs/spam_checker.md

 * `check_media_file_for_spam`

-The details of each of these methods (as well as their inputs and outputs) are documented in the `synapse.events.spamcheck.SpamChecker` class.
+The details of each of these methods (as well as their inputs and outputs) are documented in the `relapse.events.spamcheck.SpamChecker` class.

 The `ModuleApi` class provides a way for the custom spam checker class to call back into the homeserver internals.